spessasus/spessasynth_lib/docs/getting-started/main-thread-rendering.md

 ### [See this demo live](https://spessasus.github.io/spessasynth_lib/examples/main_thread_rendering.html)

-Below is an example that shows the list of active voices currently playing, which is something that cannot be achieved with just the `Synthetizer` class.
+Below is an example that shows the list of active voices currently playing, which is something that cannot be achieved with just the `WorkletSynthesizer` class.

 ```html title='main_thread_rendering.html'